teleported/teleported.github.io_archive/teleported/content/posts/12-understanding-resnet.md

 <center>`H(x) = F(x) + x`, where `F(x) = W2*relu(W1*x+b1)+b2`</center>

-During training period, the residual network learns the weights of its layers such that if the identity mapping were optimal, all the weights get set to 0, in effect `F(x)` become 0.
-And if there is a deviation from optimal identity mapping, weights and biases are learned to adjust for it.
+During training period, the residual network learns the weights of its layers such that if the identity mapping were optimal, all the weights get set to 0.
+In effect `F(x)` become 0, as in `x` gets directly mapped to `H(x)` and no corrections need to be made.
+And if there is a deviation from optimal identity mapping, weights and biases of `F(x)` are learned to adjust for it.
 Think of `F(x)` as learning how to adjust our predictions to match the actuals.

 These networks are stacked together to arrive at a deep network architecture.
 For e.g., bellow is a ResNet arch with 34 layers.

 ![34 layer resnet](/post_imgs/12-resnet-vgg.png)
 <center>Fig.: A 34 layer ResNet with VGG 19 side by side (Img credit: https://arxiv.org/abs/1512.03385)</center>

+Similarly, researchers have stacked more layers as mentioned earlier, to increase the representational space which helped in gaining accuracy.

 So that's that, our ResNet architecture!